 Lots of people listen to podcasts!
 In fact, a recent study by Edison Research found that roughly 67 million Americans ages 12 and older listen to podcasts on a monthly basis.
 Compare that to the average American, these listeners are more likely to be full-time employees, hold a four-year degree, hold an advanced degree, and make more than $75,00 a year.
 That makes for a pretty valuable target audience.
 As listeners, they are far from passive.
 They have sought out a podcast and tend to actively listen to it.

 Because they invest in their listening, 85% of listeners listen to all or most of a podcast.
 Recent data from Apple shows that the average completion rate of a podcast is 90%.
-So if you place an advertisement within a podcast, you can feel confident that listeners will hear it in its entirety.
+So if you place an advertisement within one, you can feel confident that listeners will hear it in its entirety.
 As a matter of fact, listeners often hear out advertisements even when they are at the end of an episode.
 Podcast listeners understand that the money has to come from somewhere.
 Advertising dollars are necessary in order to keep a podcast free.

 How To Place a Podcast Ad

 There are two main factors to consider in placing a podcast ad: target audience and ad timing within the podcast.

 Consider whether your ad campaign should target a broad, general audience or a more specific audience.
 A product of a broad appeal should be advertised through more generic podcasts.
 Products that are only of interest to a specific group should seek out a podcast content leader in what’s known as a podcast content vertical–groups of podcasts surrounding specific topics such as technology, business, marketing, security/defense, and law.
 Content leaders tend to have tens or hundreds of thousands of listeners per episode and are highly regarded in their field.
 Advertising placement on these podcasts piggybacks on the credibility of the host.